LibraryCarpentry/lc-spreadsheets/episodes/01-format-data.md

 very easy to end up with a spreadsheet that looks very different from the one you started with.
-In order to be able to reproduce your analyses or figure out what you did when your leadership team ask for a different analysis, you **must:**
+In order to be able to reproduce your analyses or figure out what you did when your leadership team ask for a different analysis, you **should:**

-- **create a new file or tab with your cleaned or analyzed data.** Do not modify that original dataset, or you will never know where you started!
+- create a new file with your cleaned or analyzed data.
+Don’t modify the original dataset, or you will never know where you started!
-- **keep track of the steps you took in your clean up or analysis.**
+- keep track of the steps you took in your clean up or analysis.
+You should track these steps as you would any step in an experiment.
+We recommend that you do this in a plain text file stored in the same folder as the data file.
-  You should track these steps as a scientist would each step in an experiment.
-You can do this in another text file, or a good option is to create a new tab in your spreadsheet with your notes.
-This way the notes and data stay together.
-Be sure you're saving your spreadsheet with a file format compatible with multiple tabs, if you do this!
+- record the steps you followed in your data cleanup or analysis.
+Just as you would document key actions in a research project, it's important to keep a clear record of your workflow.
+We suggest saving this documentation in a plain text file within the same folder as your data file for easy access and organization.

-This might be an example of a spreadsheet setup:
+This might be an example of the setup as you work:

 ![](fig/spreadsheet-setup.png){alt='spreadsheet setup'}